-Vasishta talks the same truth through stories only, where his student is the noble Rama whose level of dispassion is no less than that of Shiva's; whereas Bhushunda is explaining how the contemplation can be joined to Praana-control, so that the same result as that of the Vichaara practice is obtained with ease, for those of lesser thinking power.
+Vasishta talks the same truth through stories only, where his student is the noble Rama whose level of dispassion is no less than that of Shiva's; whereas Bhushunda is explaining how the contemplation can be joined to Praana-control, so that the same result as that of the Vichaara-practice is obtained with ease, for those of lesser thinking power.

-But the truth is the same for both methods; the same truths of non-existence of the world; the false state of the ego; the mind alone rises as the agitation of the world; the state of Mukti where the Jeeva stays dissolved in the state of Brahman,; the dispassion-garment which the Mukta wears always as his outer garment, the virtues as prescribed by Vasishta; all these are the same.
+However, the truth is the same for both methods; they both uphold the non-existence of the world; the false state of the ego.
+They both assert that the mind alone rises as the agitation of the world;

+The state of Mukti where the Jeeva stays dissolved in the state of Brahman, and the dispassion-garment which the Mukta wears always as his outer garment, namely the virtues to be maintained by a liberated person;

+all these are the same, for both the practices.